-6. Section 13 of Finance (No.2) Act 2008 - Relief calculated by reference to employment income remitted to the State given by way of a repayment of tax as respects income already assessed to tax here under Schedule E and subject to tax under the PAYE system.
+6. Section 13 of Finance (No.2) Act 2008 - Relief calculated by reference to employment income remitted to the State

+Section 13 of Finance (No.2) Act 2008 inserted section 825B into the TCA.
+This relief is not the remittance basis of assessment, but rather a relief given by way of a repayment of tax as respects income already assessed to tax in the State under Schedule E and subject to tax under the PAYE system.